 Genetic ageing of whale sharks a world first!

 Using DNA from whale sharks for genetic ageing has never been attempted before but will provide a critical piece of data on their age to help us estimate the population on the western coast of Australia and the eastern Indian Ocean.
-We are also using satellite tags to track where the whale sharks go to gain insight into their movement and behavior.
+We are also using satellite tags to track where the whale sharks go to gain an insight into their movement and behaviour.

-Although the largest fish in the sea, the whale shark is extremely elusive with much of its behavior still unknown.
+Although the largest fish in the sea, the whale shark is extremely elusive with much of its behaviour still unknown.
 Whale sharks are attracted to Ningaloo Reef to feed, and form part of the Reef’s diverse marine ecosystem.
 With continued research we hope to find out more, including where whale sharks mate and where they go to give birth to their live young.